Open Source

 It feels good to help people by providing them with software that solves their problems.

-But a good feeling can't be converted into food or a rent payment.
+But that can't be converted into food or a rent payment.

 - .NET / C# is backed by Microsoft and a large community

-- Avalonia is offering additional services and is considering adding additional features such as a video player as a paid feature
+- Avalonia is offering additional services and features in their paid license

 - VLC is also trying to monetize additional services like consulting/support and plugins that add the player in places like Unity